rdebusscher/cargo-tracker/readme.md

 The project mailing lists are here: https://java.net/projects/cargotracker/lists The issue tracker is here: http://java.net/jira/browse/CARGOTRACKER

-You can also send an email to reza_rahman@lycos.com with any questions, concerns or suggestions.
+You can also send an email to reza_rahman at lycos dot com with any questions, concerns or suggestions.